autocrypt/autocrypt/doc/mua-internals.rst

 the local part of the address as a case-insensitive string.
 That is, while it is permitted by the standards, ``John@example.org`` is very unlikely to deliver to a different mailbox than ``john@example.org``.
-INBOME-aware MUAs will canonicalize the local part of an e-mail address by making it all lower-case.
+Autocrypt-aware MUAs will canonicalize the local part of an e-mail address by making it all lower-case.

 FIXME: some people (and some e-mail domains) have known variations